 - Class 19.1: Non-commodity for Containerised Cargo Clearance (NCCC)

 - Class 19.2: Automatic Entry Processing for Commodities (AEPCOMM)

-BIPs and accredited persons will be required to sign up or upgrade their BICON account to the AEPCOMM user access version prior to implementation of phase 2.
-Help cards to assist AEPCOMM users in gaining access will be available publicly on the Help section of BICON in January 2018.
+A BICON AEPCOMM user access has been developed for BIPs under the AEPCOMM approved arrangement.
+BIPs and accredited persons must sign up, or upgrade their BICON account to the AEPCOMM user access version prior to implementation of phase 2 on 22 June.
+Help cards to assist you in gaining access are available on the Help section of BICON.

 The new compliance model rewards BIPs that demonstrate ongoing compliance with reduced verification rates.
 How we monitor compliance will be published in the approved arrangement’s general policies prior to implementation of the phase 2 changes.

 A compliance guide has been developed to provide accredited persons and BIPs with details of how to remain compliant with individual broker AA requirements.
 The compliance guide provides the classifications for non-compliance incidents providing transparency and consistency in implementing non-compliant outcomes.
 The guide will be published at the same time as the approved arrangement’s general policies.